HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 1. When using the numeric value comparison clause, the data will be converted into numeric values for processing.
 1. When using a string to match a clause, the data will be serialized into a string first, and then matched.
 1. When the elements in the collection use an additional unique key name to determine the uniqueness, the matching condition specified by `FILTER` is only related to the value corresponding to the unique key name.
-1. When this executor is used in a collection, use the key value as the filter condition, and use the `FOR` clause similar to the `KEY` executor to specify the returned data format.
+1. When this executor is used in a collection, use the key value as the filter condition, and use `FOR` clause similar to `KEY` executor to specify the returned data format.

-For collection data, when the `by` attribute is not specified, the `FILTER: ALL` executor is used by default.
+For collection data, when `by` attribute is not specified, `FILTER: ALL` executor is used by default.

-As an example, the `FILTER` executor is used when activating a specific timer in section [2.1.6.3) Predefined variables](#2163-Predefined variables) of this document.
+As an example, `FILTER` executor is used when activating a specific timer in section [2.1.6.3) Predefined variables](#2163-Predefined variables) of this document.

-##### 2.6.1.4) built-in executor for strings
+##### 2.6.1.4) Built-In Executor for Strings

 For string data, HVML provides the following built-in executors, which can be used to traverse the character list and token list in the string respectively:

 - `CHAR:`: Split the string into a list of characters.
 The syntax is similar to the `RANGE` executor.
 - `TOKEN:`: Split the string into a list of tokens according to the specified delimiter.

-The syntax of the `CHAR` executor is as follows:
+The syntax of `CHAR` executor is as follows:

 ```
      "CHAR" [ws] ':' [ws] "FROM" <ws> <integer_expression> [ <ws> "TO" <ws> <integer_expression>] \